jassellmedina09/Campus_Resource_Locator/test/METRICS.md

 - Collected through firebase.
 Can be collected by seeing the number of new users over a period of time.
 We can also use a custom event to see how may users interacted with it

 DAU
+- firebase authentication shows when people log in, count them.
+There’s a data source in firebase authentication showing when people logged in.

 Retention